 10. What is the most bizarre or overrated Christmas Pop Song?

 I’m not really sure that we should honestly expect very much else from a song where the chorus literally says “aaaaaaaahhhhh!”, but there really is a sense that this song thinks it is so much cleverer than you are.
 It is also emblematic of that early eighties fusion of sword and sorcery and modernity that nobody asked for as found in varying degrees of tolerability in Robin Of Sherwood, The Riddle by Nik Kershaw, Jessie Rae’s ‘Celtic Pop’ chicanery, Black Angel, Krull, Dark Side Of The Sun, that William Tell series and indeed the Electric Blue theme.
 If you don’t know what that is, I’d suggest tactfully keeping it that way.
-Anyway you can find more of my thoughts – and that’s putting it charitably – on A Spaceman Came Travelling in The Greatest Hits Of Outer Space here and an edition of Looks Unfamiliar looking at the quietly forgotten original iteration of Now – The Christmas Album here.
+Anyway you can find more of my thoughts – and that’s putting it charitably – on A Spaceman Came Travelling in The Greatest Hits Of Outer Space here and in Looks Unfamiliar with Ben Baker looking at the quietly forgotten original iteration of Now – The Christmas Album here.

 17. Who is the best actor or actress in any Christmas film?

 I’m going to go off at a tangent here and say Anna Nicole Smith is absolutely brilliant in her few scenes in The Hudsucker Proxy.
 She had a sad life so let’s celebrate what we can